Erasmus+ 2022 Mobility

 Mobility goal:

 Problem-solving and the ability to make decisions are the basis of executive functions and help a person manage everyday life situations.
 The goal of mobility was to learn to look at problems as challenges and opportunities that lead to personal but also social growth and to connect critical and creative thinking, which are part of every decision-making process in the sense of finding "good enough" decisions.
-The aim of the mobility was to understand the process of identifying the problem, analyze the problem, find criteria for solving the problem, be able to communicate a possible solution to the problem and accept the risks associated with solving the problem.
-The ability to make decisions and find multiple solutions is important in any industry and in any field of work.
+Mobility aims to understand the process of identifying the problem, analyzing the problem, finding criteria for solving the problem, being able to communicate a possible solution to the problem, and accepting the risks associated with solving the problem.
+The ability to make decisions and find multiple solutions is important in any industry and any field of work.
 The important thing is that since it is a skill, it can be trained and developed, using several activities.

 In the course, I learned to make decisions based on critical thinking, to use creative thinking in addition to critical thinking when looking for a solution, to remove obstacles that prevent creativity, to clearly and concisely present ideas, to analyze a possible problem and to look for solutions to individual parts of the problem, to accept risk for solutions, that I found and not to look for a perfect solution, as there is no perfect solution and it is necessary to accept a solution that is the best for the majority.